JovannMC/discord-tts-bot/README.md

   - /set_alias - Set an alternative way for the TTS to say a word/phrase for the user.
   - /set_guild_alias - Set an alternative way for the TTS to say a word/phrase for the guild.
   - /set_join_on_message - Sets if the bot joins the VC automatically when a message is sent on specific channels.
+- Replace links and codeblocks with placeholders (to not annoy people)
 - Set aliases for the user or the entire guild
 - Bot automatically leaves when all users leave channel
 - Set timeout to 0 (never) to left bot stay in channel indefinitely (until all users leave or manually kicked)